cwaku/cwaku/README.md

 <br>

-I'm Ricky Mormor a Full Stack Web Developer | Blockchain enthusiast.
+I'm Ricky Mormor, a Full Stack Web Developer and a Blockchain enthusiast. <br>
-I am deeply inn love with pair-programming, JavaScript, Ruby, Rails, React, Redux and remote work.
+I am deeply in love with pair-programming, JavaScript, Ruby, Rails, React, Redux and remote work.
 Improving open-source projects, one commit at a time
 <br>

 :mailbox: Reach me out!